- You want to get the most visitors to your website;

 The rise of the mobile-first design approach

 From 1996 to 2014, it was all about growing businesses into deciding that they should have a web presence.
 Some did it just to be there (in case they might miss something).
-As time went by more and more businesses took to a web presence and grew their effort to maximise its effectiveness.
+Then, as time went by, more and more businesses took to a web presence and grew their effort to maximise its effectiveness.

-Amazon, Ebay, Netflix and YouTube have been strong drivers of bringing more and more users online as everyone now can connect to the web reaching out their device in their pocket.
+Amazon, Ebay, Netflix, YouTube, Facebook, Instagram and other social networks and services have been strong drivers of bringing more and more users online as everyone now can connect to the web reaching out their device in their pocket.

 The role of Search Engines

-On Chrome browser, you will now see to the left of the web address:-
+On Chrome browser, for example, you will now see to the left of the web address:

 Info or Not secure